View All 1793 Liberty Cap Left Half Cent

 Description

 The 1793 Liberty Cap Left Half Cent is a cent produced at the Philadelphia Mint as part of the Liberty Cap Left Half Cents 1793 series.
-With a mintage of 35,334, this is a scarce issue.
-The obverse features Liberty facing right with a Phrygian cap on a pole behind her head, symbolizing freedom, while the reverse displays a wreath enclosing ONE CENT and 1/100 of a dollar.
-Designed by Joseph Wright (1793), John Smith Gardner / Robert Scot (1794-1796).
+With a mintage of 35,334, this is an extremely rare issue.
+The obverse features Liberty facing right with a Phrygian cap on a pole behind her head, symbolizing freedom and the reverse displays a wreath enclosing ONE CENT and 1/100 of a dollar.
+Designed by Joseph Wright, who died of yellow fever that same year.
+Only about 11,056 struck, making the 1793 Liberty Cap Cent one of the rarest regular-issue U.S. coins.
+Estimated market value ranges from $4.2K to $39K depending on grade and condition.
 Struck in copper, weighing 6.74 grams, 22 mm in diameter, with a lettered: two hundred for a dollar edge.
 Cataloged as PCGS #1000.
-The Liberty Cap design replaced the Wreath Cent in late 1793, introducing the Phrygian cap — a powerful symbol of liberty drawn from French Revolutionary iconography.
-The 1793 Liberty Cap Cent is extremely rare.
-The 1794-1796 versions by Scot are more available but remain highly prized by type collectors.

 External References